aws/codecatalyst-blueprints/documentation/INTRODUCTION.md

 yarn blueprint:preview
 ```

-In the process of development authors will probably use several components.
-Consult the documentation for a full API spec.
-For example, the repository
+In the process of development authors should use components to help them build blueprints quickly.
+Consult the documentation for a full API spec,
-component will create a new repository in a generated project
+these components can be found in this codebase.
+For example, the repository component will create a new repository in a generated project.

 ```
 import { SourceRepository } from '@caws-blueprint-component/caws-source-repositories';